HarshitSri-Analog/CMOS-Inverter-Characterization/README.md

 - **PMOS**: A p-type MOSFET that operates as the pull-up network.
 - **NMOS**: An n-type MOSFET that operates as the pull-down network.

 The complementary action ensures efficient switching between logic levels while consuming minimal power in steady states.

+### How Has the CMOS Inverter Changed the World?
+The CMOS inverter has revolutionized technology and society by enabling:

+1. **Digital Revolution**: It's the cornerstone of integrated circuits (ICs) used in computers, smartphones, and countless electronic devices.
+2. **Miniaturization**: Allowed the creation of compact, portable gadgets by reducing size and power consumption.
+3. **Global Connectivity**: Supports technologies that power the internet, telecommunications, and networking.
+4. **Automation and AI**: Forms the foundation of processors used in robotics, machine learning, and artificial intelligence systems.

+In essence, the CMOS inverter has laid the groundwork for the modern digital age, transforming industries and shaping the way we live and interact with the world.

 ## Pull-Up and Pull-Down Networks
 - **Pull-Up Network (PUN):**